cks2903/FabaBaseGenotypeConverter/README.md

 ```
 gwf status
 ```
 you can follow how far the workflow has come.
-When All steps read "complete" your files should be ready and in the current directory
+When All steps read "Completed" your files should be ready and in the current directory